 Brakes have been a part of the automobile system since the day it exists.
 You would not want to drive a car or bike which cannot be stopped and to make it stop we needed a mechanism known as brakes.
-The very first type of brake which we used was wooden block brake which was used with metal-rimmed wheels the brake would rub against the metal rim causing friction between the wheel and the brake which eventually stopped the vehicle.
+The very first type of brake which we used was the wooden block brake which was used with metal-rimmed wheels the brake would rub against the metal rim causing friction between the wheel and the brake which eventually stopped the vehicle.
 As the development of brakes continued next in line was the mechanical drum brake which has this spring mechanism inside a drum which was placed in the center of the wheel and pistons will push the rubber brake shoes that would grip the wheel to slow it down.

 This type of brake is still used in many vehicles coupled with a newer braking mechanism known as disk brake which has a disk along with a piston mechanism attached to the disk and when the lever is pulled this piston grips around the disk and stops the vehicle.